 What Is Human-Computer Interaction?

-Or at least easier to use
+Difficult to use Easy to use Or at least easier to use

 How Can This Be Done?

 - Many techniques have been developed. - Some may have already been covered (heuristics) - One other technique: simple but effective (user-centered design) - Basic principle: getting users involved in the design process from the beginning (rather than building the system and then getting feedback afterwards which is the traditional approach). - Many benefits: - Cost reduction: The further along the software development process the harder it is to make changes.